SAP/openapi-specification/sap-schemas/v3.0/README.md

 - Type: `String`
 - Used at: [OpenAPI Schema Object](https://spec.openapis.org/oas/v3.0.3#schemaObject)
 - Description: Role of the data subjects in this set (e.g. employee, customer).
 Values are application-specific.
-Can be a static value or a Path expression If the role varies per entity

 Constraints: